An updated guide featuring 17 simple but essential things everybody should add to their digital nomad packing list in 2023.

 Since then, I learned my lesson.
 I purchased a solid cloud backup plan and an even more solid SSD and durable hard drive.

-For small data applications, an SSD like the Sandisk Extreme Pro is an excellent solution and comes in an unbelievable 2TB version.
+For small data applications, an SSD like the Sandisk Extreme Pro is an excellent solution and comes in a huge 4TB version.
 With transfer speeds of up to 2000 mb/s in a tiny, durable, and waterproof form factor, this is a no-brainer.